88th Division (National Revolutionary Army): Second Sino-Japanese War

-Since mid-July of 1942, the 2nd reserve division and parts of the 36th and 88th Division entered the areas around Tengchong and conducted active guerilla warfare.
-In response, the Japanese 56th division launched an operation to mop-up the 2nd reserve division starting on September 14.
-To support the 2nd reserve division, the 71st corps marched to the foot of the Gaoligong Mountains.
-Duan Sheng (段生)'s battalion of the 262nd regiment of the 88th division was ordered to reinforce two guerilla battalions from the 36th and 88th divisions and blocked the enemy near Hongmushu (红木树).
+In mid-July of 1942, the 2nd Reserve Division and parts of the 36th and 88th Divisions entered the areas around Tengchong and conducted active guerilla warfare.
+In response, the Japanese 56th Division launched an operation to mop-up the 2nd Reserve Division starting on September 14.
+To support the 2nd Reserve Division, the 71st Corps marched to the foot of the Gaoligong Mountains.
+Duan Sheng (段生)'s battalion of the 262nd Regiment of the 88th Division was ordered to reinforce two guerilla battalions from the 36th and 88th Divisions and blocked the enemy near Hongmushu (红木樹).
 Starting from October 1, the Japanese 113th Infantry Regiment launched multiple attacks on Chinese positions along the Nu River.
-On October 3, the Japanese broke through the positions of the guerilla battalion of the 36th division and forced them to retreat, resulting in the encirclement of Duan Sheng's battalion.
+On October 3, the Japanese broke through the positions of the guerilla battalion of the 36th Division and forced them to retreat, resulting in the encirclement of Duan's battalion.
 The battalion was also forced to retreat with heavy casualties and occupied a new defensive position at Datangzi (大塘子).
-The next day, the battalion retreated northward under pressure and lost contact with its 2nd company.
-Army commander Zhong Bin ordered the battalion to construct fortifications on the high ground southwest of Gandan (干胆) and forbade any retreat.
-On October 6, after failing to make any progress at Gandan, the Japanese split into two groups and attacked Datangzi and Jiucheng Street (旧城街).
-Due to the hasty retreat of the two companies of the 6th regiment of the 2nd reserve division defending Datangzi, the situation suddenly fell into chaos.
-Duan Sheng's battalion was able to take in only 6 company and platoon commanders and 49 soldiers and laborers from its three companies after retreating to Ganding Street (敢顶街).
-There, the battalion was joined by the retreating guerilla battalion of the 36th division and reinforcement from another battalion of the 88th division to guard their position.
+The next day, the battalion retreated northward under pressure and lost contact with its 2nd Company.
+Corps commander Zhong Bin (鐘彬) ordered the battalion to construct fortifications on the high ground southwest of Gandan (干胆) and forbade any retreat.
+On October 6, after failing to make any progress at Gandan, the Japanese split into two groups and attacked Datangzi and Jiucheng Street (舊城街).
+Due to the hasty retreat of the two companies of the 6th Regiment of the 2nd Reserve Division defending Datangzi, the situation suddenly fell into chaos.
+Duan's battalion was able to take in only 6 company and platoon commanders and 49 soldiers and laborers from its three companies after retreating to Ganding Street (敢顶街).
+There, the battalion was joined by the retreating guerilla battalion of the 36th Division and reinforcements from another battalion of the 88th Division to guard their position.

-After the failure to destroy the Chinese guerillas near Tengchong, the Japanese 56th division planned to amass a large number of troops and launch a punitive operation to implement stable occupation and "suppress future enemy counterattack".
+After the failure to destroy the Chinese guerillas near Tengchong, the Japanese 56th Division planned to amass a large number of troops and launch a punitive operation to implement stable occupation and "suppress future enemy counterattack".
 Starting from February 11, 1943, various regiments of the Japanese division set out from their occupation zones and advanced to Chinese positions.
-On February 16, the 146th infantry regiment defeated the 1st battalion of the 264th regiment of the 88th division at the top of the Gaoligong Mountains and near Datangzi, wiping out a company of troops and forcing the battalion to retreat.
-The 148th infantry regiment also defeated elements of the 2nd reserve and 88th divisions after a bitter battle at the Mamian Pass (马面关).
+On February 16, the Japanese 146th Infantry Regiment defeated the 1st Battalion of the 264th Regiment of the 88th Division at the top of the Gaoligong Mountains and near Datangzi, wiping out a company of troops and forcing the battalion to retreat.
+The 148th Infantry Regiment also defeated elements of the 2nd Reserve and 88th Divisions after a bitter battle at the Mamian Pass (馬面關).
 The 56th division continued destroying Chinese facilities and positions until February 28, when the commander believed that they had achieved their goal of destroying the enemy stronghold and ordered an end to the first phase of the punitive campaign.